Code-Screen/candidates/docs/handling-github-404-error.md

 ### Logged Into GitHub Under Different Username

 You are logged into `GitHub` under a different username than the one you specified when beginning the assessment.
-If you want to use a different username or you mistakenly entered a `GitHub` username that does not belong to you, message us on our live chat below with the username you want to grant access to and we will update it for you.
+If you want to use a different username or you mistakenly entered a `GitHub` username that does not belong to you, you can update your username using [this form](https://app.codescreen.com/update-github-username).

 ### Submitted Solution